firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - `TaskRepository` in `/models/task.py` - Database operations
 ```

+**Do not simply copy your `README.md` as `AGENTS.md`.** These files serve fundamentally different purposes. `README.md` should remain comprehensive and human-focused, while the `AGENTS.md` file should be minimal and focused solely on what an AI assistant needs to work effectively with your codebase.
+Every line in `AGENTS.md` should answer the question: "Does an AI need this to write better code for this project?"
+If not, leave it out.

 #### 2. Decompose Requirement into Atomic Tasks
 Break your requirements into small, self-contained tasks that can be implemented and tested independently.
 Each task should: